jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the person operates a television station, a television network, or a cable television system, and the film right is acquired mainly to enable the film to be broadcast in New Zealand; or
-  (b) the film is intended to be shown as an advertisement; or (c) the expenditure is film production expenditure; or (c) section DS 2B applies to the expenditure.
+  (b) the film is intended to be shown as an advertisement; or (c) the expenditure is film production expenditure; or (d) section DS 2B applies to the expenditure.
 Timing of deduction
 (3) The deduction is allocated under section EJ 4 (Expenditure incurred in acquiring film rights in feature films) or EJ 5 (Expenditure incurred in acquiring film rights in films other than feature films).
 No other deduction